DaisyIpatzi/daisyipatzi.github.io/_projects/2024-06-01-RM-Porfolio.md

 **Artifact**: [Reflective Activity 1 – Ethics in Computing in the age of Generative AI](https://daisyipatzi.github.io/blog/ethics-in-computing)

-**Artifact Description**:  This piece reflects on the ethical and societal challenges of generative AI.
+**Artifact Description**: _This piece reflects on the ethical and societal challenges of generative AI.
 It emphasizes the need for global consensus on AI ethics and the importance of integrating ethical considerations into AI development.
-The discussion includes the impact on job markets, transparency in AI systems, and the necessity for continuous professional development in AI ethics.
-The reflection concludes with a call to balance innovation with responsibility, aiming for a future where AI benefits society while mitigating its risks.
+The reflection concludes with a call to balance innovation with responsibility, aiming for a future where AI benefits society while mitigating its risks._

 ## Unit 2: Research Questions, the Literature Review and the Research Proposal